 Boost local sales

-Geofencing helps you boost your local marketing campaigns.
+Geofencing campaigns are the key to local marketing.
 For example, if you are having an in-store sale, you can set a campaign to run within 2 miles of your stores to advertise your sale and bring in more foot traffic.
-And according to stats, 3 out of 4 consumers complete an action after receiving a message when they head to a specific location.

 Provide a personalized experience